-Our policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children which include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - children with SEN and disabilities can be disproportionately impacted by things like bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming their ability to disclose incidents or the risk of harm they feel subject to, - addressing individual behaviour concerns and incidents considering the child's SEN and disabilities. - recognising and having in place additional support for example to teach, advise, mentor and support children with SEND from online harms, hoaxes, bullying, grooming and radicalisation and enable them to have confidence and the ability to stay safe online, either in schools or outside the school environment.
+- 32.3 Our policy reflects the fact that additional barriers can exist when recognising abuse, neglect, and exploitation in this group of children which include: - 32.3.1 assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - 32.3.2 children with SEN and disabilities can be disproportionately impacted by things like bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming their ability to disclose incidents or the risk of harm they feel subject to, - 32.3.3 addressing individual behaviour concerns and incidents considering the child's SEN and disabilities. - 32.3.4 Recognising and having in place additional support for example to teach, advise, mentor and support children with SEND from online harms, hoaxes, bullying, grooming and radicalisation and enable them to have confidence and the ability to stay safe online, either in schools or outside the school environment.

-Acting where concerns are identified
+33. Acting where concerns are identified.

-Our staff recognise the difference between concerns about a child and a child in immediate danger.

-If staff have concerns about a child, they will need to decide what action to take.
-A discussion should take place with the Senior Designated Safeguarding Lead, to agree a course of action.

-If a child is in immediate danger or risk of harm a referral will be made immediately to First Response and / or immediately to the police if at imminent risk of harm by the member of staff if required, with the Designated Safeguarding Lead being informed of the referral.

-If a child chooses to tell a member of staff about alleged abuse, there are several actions that staff will undertake to support the child:

-- The key facts will be established in language that the child understands, and the child's words will be used in clarifying / expanding what has been said. - No promises will be made to the child, e.g., to keep secrets. - Staff will stay calm and be available to listen. - Staff will actively listen with the utmost care to what the child is saying.
+- 33.1 Our staff recognise the difference between concerns about a child and a child in immediate danger. - 33.2 If staff have concerns about a child, they will need to decide what action to take.
+A discussion should take place with the Senior Designated Safeguarding Lead, to agree a course of action. - 33.3 If a child is in immediate danger or risk of harm a referral will be made immediately to First Response and/or immediately to the police if at imminent risk of harm by the member of staff if required, with the Designated Safeguarding Lead being informed of the referral. - 33.4 If a child chooses to tell a member of staff about alleged abuse, there are several actions that staff will undertake to support the child: - 33.4.1 The key facts will be established in language that the child understands, and the child's words will be used in clarifying/expanding what has been said. - 33.4.2 No promises will be made to the child, e.g., to keep secrets. - 33.4.3 Staff will stay calm and be available to listen. - 33.4.4 Staff will actively listen with the utmost care to what the child is saying. - 33.4.5 Where questions are asked, this should be done without pressurising, and only using open questions. - 33.4.6 Leading questions should be avoided as much as possible. - 33.4.7 Questioning should not be extensive or repetitive. - 33.4.8 Staff will not/ should not put words in the child's mouth but will subsequently note the main points carefully.